-If a formal statement of claim or a regulatory complaint is made against you, please consider the following tips to assure the best possible outcome:
+If a formal statement of claim or a regulatory complaint is made against you, please consider the following tips to ensure the best possible outcome:

-- Don't admit liability - Don't alter records or falsify information - ✓ Do continue to conduct yourself professionally and ethically - Report a claim or potential claim to your insurer right away to allow for sufficient time for proper action to be taken. - ✓ Utilize resources such as OSPE, your insurance broker, adjuster and legal counsel for support and guidance. - ✓ Be prepared for your defense by reviewing your file to refresh your memory on the events leading to the accusation, and have your files in order.
+- x Don't admit liability - Don't alter records or falsify information - ✓ Do continue to conduct yourself professionally and ethically - ✓ Do report a claim or potential claim to your insurer right away to allow for sufficient time for proper action - ✓ Do utilize resources such as OSPE, your insurance broker, adjuster, and legal counsel for support and guidance - ✓ Do refresh your memory on the events leading up to the accusation to prepare for your defense, and have your files in order.
 An adjuster and legal counsel will be appointed to you.
-Your legal counsel will help with the preparation of statement of defence.
+Your legal counsel will help with the preparation of statement of defence